Apsu/Mir/README.md

 Horizontal motion in one axis operates via cancellation across opposite pairs of vertical carriages, which results in a torque around the other horizontal axis.
 This torque is applied through the cross-gantry pieces, and since their carriages are rigid attachment points, and belt loops provide good static tension, net torque is significantly reduced.

+This is difficult to represent visually but the following diagram may help.

 ![verticaltorquecancel](VerticalTorqueCancel.png)

 ### Belt-Driven